ISCHEMIC STROKE / PREVENTION

 - TCD/TCCD monitoring (optional)

-- hemodynamic information (hyperperfusion syndrome is associated with a significant increase in blood flow velocity in the MCA during the procedure, with a concomitant decrease of PI and RI)
+- hemodynamic information (hyperperfusion syndrome is associated with a significant increase of blood flow velocity in the MCA during the procedure, with a concomitant decrease of PI and RI)

 - detection of embolization